itmeson/genorg/daily/2/index.md

-Atomic Structure and the Period Table
+Atomic Structure and the Periodic Table
 =====================================
 Got to find some models, sims